Non-Semisimple TQFT's and BPS $q$-Series: and CGP and GPPV invariants as decorated TQFTs

-Taking into account these extra structures, the first order approximation to $\CH (T^2)$ in our theories is as follows.
-From cutting and gluing (surgery) rules, we infer that the space $\CH_{\text{GPPV}} (T^2)$ has basis $| n, x \rangle_a$ where $n \in \Z$, $x \in \C^*$ and $a$ is a relative spin$^c$ structure.
-It is often convenient to replace $x$ by a dual variable $m \in \Z$, so that the Weyl group of $G_{\C} = SL(2,\C)$ maps $| n,m \rangle_a \mapsto | -n, -m \rangle_a$.
-Therefore, for each given spin$^c$ structure (= choice of background), we have \be \CH_{\text{GPPV}}^{(a)} (T^2) \cong \C\left[\frac{\Lambda \times \Lambda^{\vee}}{W}\right] \ee where, as usual, by $\C[S]$ we denote the space of complex valued functions\footnote{In principle one has to impose a certain asymptotic behavior condition on the functions on the lattice.
+where, as usual, by $\C[S]$ we denote the space of complex valued functions\footnote{In principle, one has to impose a certain asymptotic behavior condition on the functions on the lattice.
 This condition should be coherent with a certain continuity condition on the allowed functions on the dual space, related by Fourier transform.
-In this work we do not specify such conditions.} on set $S$.
-Note that, compared to the Hilbert space $\CH_{\text{WRT}} (T^2) = \C\left[{\Lambda}/({W \times k \Lambda})\right]$, the space of states \eqref{HGPPVnaive} has two copies of the lattice, {\it i.e.} corresponds to a {\it toroidal} algebra, and has no cut-off due to the level \cite{Gukov:2019mnk,Chun:2019mal}.
-The latter property is, of course, anticipated {\it a priori} since the invariants $\hat Z_b (M,q)$ depend on $q$, generic with $|q|<1$.
-From the Kazhdan-Lusztig correspondence and the theory of $W$-algebras, it is also natural to attribute this ``doubling'' to a larger symmetry associated with the action of two (quantum) groups, such that \eqref{HGPPVnaive} is basically a product of root lattices for $G$ and its Langlands dual ${}^L G$.
+In this work we do not specify such conditions.} on set~$S$.
+Note that, compared to the Hilbert space $\CH_{\text{WRT}} \big(T^2\big) = \C[{\Lambda}/({W \times k \Lambda})]$, the space of states~\eqref{HGPPVnaive} has two copies of the lattice, i.e., corresponds to a {\it toroidal} algebra, and has no cut-off due to the level~\cite{Chun:2019mal,Gukov:2019mnk}.
+The latter property is, of course, anticipated {\it a priori} since the invariants $\hat Z_b (M;q)$ depend on $q$, generic with $|q|<1$.
+From the Kazhdan--Lusztig correspondence and the theory of $W$-algebras, it is also natural to attribute this ``doubling'' to a larger symmetry associated with the action of two (quantum) groups, such that~\eqref{HGPPVnaive} is basically a product of root lattices for $G$ and its Langlands dual ${}^L G$.